sergiusens/snappy-docs/build-snaps/ros.md

 The Catkin plugin will bundle `roscore` in the snap.
 It will also use `rosdep` to determine the dependencies of the `catkin-packages` provided, download them from the ROS archive, and unpack them into the snap.
 Finally, it will build the `catkin-packages` specified.

 **Important note:** Most ROS developers run out of the `devel` space.
-As a result, it's easy to forget the importance of good install rules, i.e. rules for installing every component of the package necessary to run.
+As a result, it's easy to forget the importance of good install rules, i.e. rules for installing every component of the package necessary to run, or every component necessary to use a given library.
 The Catkin packages you're building must have good install rules, or Snapcraft won't know which components to place into the snap.
-Make sure you install binaries, libraries, launch files, etc.
+Make sure you install binaries, libraries, header files, launch files, etc.

 ```yaml
 parts: